-In March 2011, Cypress Semiconductor Corporation, a semiconductor manufacturer, filed a lawsuit against us in the United States District Court for the District of Minnesota alleging that our products, including our Sigma DDR and Sigma Quad families of Fast SRAMs, infringe five patents held by Cypress.
+In March 2011, Cypress Semiconductor Corporation, a semiconductor manufacturer, filed a lawsuit against us in the United States District Court for the District of Minnesota alleging that our products, including our SigmaDDR and SigmaQuad families of Very Fast SRAMs, infringe five patents held by Cypress.
 The complaint seeks unspecified damages for past infringement and a permanent injunction against future infringement.

-On June 10, 2011, Cypress filed a complaint against GSI with the United States International Trade Commission (the "ITC").
+On June 10, 2011, Cypress filed a complaint against us with the United States International Trade Commission (the "ITC").
 The ITC complaint, as subsequently amended, alleges infringement by GSI of three of the five patents involved in the District Court case and one additional patent and also alleges infringement by three of our distributors and 11 of our customers who allegedly incorporate our SRAMs in their products.
 The ITC complaint seeks a limited exclusion order excluding the allegedly infringing SRAMs, and products containing them, from entry into the United States and permanent orders directing GSI and the other respondents to cease and desist from selling or distributing such products in the United States.
 On July 21, 2011, the ITC formally instituted an investigation in response to Cypress's complaint.
 Two of the distributor-respondents and ten of the customer-respondents were subsequently dismissed from the investigation.
-The evidentiary hearing took place during the week of March 12, 2012, and the initial determination of the administrative law judge will be issued on or before July 28, 2012.
-The District Court case has been stayed pending the conclusion of the ITC proceeding.
+The evidentiary hearing took place in March 2012.
+On October 25, 2012, Chief Administrative Law Judge Charles E. Bullock issued his initial determination in which he held that our SRAM products, and products do not infringe the asserted patent claims and that Cypress had failed to establish the existence of a domestic industry that practices the asserted patents.
+Because he found that the accused products do not infringe any of the asserted patent claims, Judge Bullock did not consider or rule on the additional arguments of GSI and the other respondents that the Cypress patents are invalid and unenforceable.
+Following a remand by the ITC, on February 25, 2012, Judge Bullock iissued a supplemental initial determination finding that the asserted patents are enforceable and not invalid.
+Both the initial determination with respect to non-infringement and the lack of a domestic industry and the subsequent determination with respect to validity are currently under review by the full Commission.
+The target date for concluding the ITC investigation is June 25, 2013.